gshubham44/VIC/vic/extensions/AMBHAS/readme.md

   3: dynamic steady state using the forcing data of the first year and pumping of the first year

 9. Initial conditions for hydraulic head.

 	0: DEM - 10m.
 No initial head file needs to be specified

 	1: file for initial hydraulic heads is read in specified as filename.nc

 10. Option if hydraulic conductivity or transmissivity are read in.

 	0: K [m/day]

 	1: T [m2/day]

 11. Confined or unconfined aquifer.
 Regardless of choice, the soil and the aquifer are in connection.
 This defines if the transmissivity is calculated using the K * aquifer thickness or K *(head - the base of the aquifer).

 	0: unconfined

 	1: confined

 12. Flag, if the model dimensions are in m or decimal degrees.
 If the grid is in lat/lon, then the cell dimensions and area for each cell need to be read in gw_data.nc.

 	0: Regular grid using m

 	1: Regular grid using decimal degrees.
 The cell dimensions for each cell need to be read in gw_data.nc

-13. The pumping flag determines whether groundwater pumping time series are read in
+13. The pumping flag determines whether groundwater pumping time series are read in:

   0: no pumping time series is read in

   1: pumping time series is read in

 14. Stress period for which one pumping file is valid.
 This has to be a multiplier of DT
-15. Flag if the specific yield varies between the soil and the aquifer
+15. Flag if the specific yield varies between the soil and the aquifer:

   0: one value of Sy across the entire profile read in gw_data.nc

   1: Sy has one value in the soil and one in the aquifer, with a linear transition to twice the soil thickness.
 The values to be read in gw_data.nc.